nikitavoloboev/data/games/games.md

 - [Recommendations for building small gaming PC (2022)](https://twitter.com/ChristianSelig/status/1493619687304966145)
 - [Piepacker](https://piepacker.com/) - Free cloud gaming platform to hangout and play premium retro games with your friends online from any device.
 - [What made World of Warcraft's environments so compelling?
 (2022)](https://www.erichgrunewald.com/posts/what-made-world-of-warcrafts-environments-so-compelling/) ([HN](https://news.ycombinator.com/item?id=30414470))
+- [BoilR](https://github.com/PhilipK/BoilR) - Synchronize games from other platforms into your Steam library.